In PhD, data collection is a matter of great scrutiny. You need to have a clear perception of the primary and secondary data sources.

 Many data collected from online databases are designated as secondary sources.
 These sources can be theoretical and empirical.
 However, when a researcher collects them to enhance the research foundation, they become secondary data for that particular research.

-In a PhD research, the usability of both primary and secondary data are very significant.
+In a PhD research, the usability of both primary and secondary data is very significant.
 The process of research starts with the collection of secondary data.
-Secondary data are recognised as those information that are collected from the past.
+Secondary data are recognised as information that is collected from the past.
 They are attained from databases and different critical sources like journal articles and books.
 This is followed by the critical review of these data in the chapter for Literature Review.
 The critical evaluation of the secondary data in this chapter adds knowledge to the research process.
 However, as the researcher attains novel ideas and knowledge, there is also the realisation that the former literature fails in meeting the current research objectives.
-It is here that the researcher identifies the research gaps, and adds relevance to the selected PhD topic.

 To meet the Research Gaps, the researcher starts considering suitable modes of primary data sources.
 These data sources can be availed by the researcher from real-time approaches.
 The researcher can attain information from a sample population or fundamental sources.
 In every possible way, these data must be collected by the researcher personally and not by any other researcher from the past.

 The sources for the secondary data are attained from the past declaration.
-There are various platforms and sources that offer secondary data. these sources can be government data, organisational declarations, diary entries, libraries, internet databases, books, peer-reviewed journal articles, various statistical records, and many more sources.
+Various platforms and sources offer secondary data. these sources can be government data, organisational declarations, diary entries, libraries, internet databases, books, peer-reviewed journal articles, various statistical records, and many more sources.
 Check the complete list in the figure given hereafter:

 As noted in the aforementioned figure, the primary data can be collected from primary sources, which are represented by real-life sources, like surveys, focus group discussion, interviews, and so on.

-As you pursue your PhD make sure that you understand the categorical distribution of the primary data sources, and mention the exact pathway in a very comprehensive manner.
-The chapter for Research Methodology must make this declaration to avoid any kind of confusions for future researchers.
+As you pursue your PhD, make sure that you understand the categorical distribution of the primary data sources, and mention the exact pathway in a very comprehensive manner.
+The chapter for Research Methodology must make this declaration to avoid any kind of confusion for future researchers.

 The availability of the primary data is subject to the research initiative of the researcher.
 As it is a crude form of data it can be only collected by the researcher.
 It also depends on the personal choices of the participants or the original sources.
 These data are hard to collect and are very time and cost consuming.
 Thus, the availability of the primary data depends on the subject matter selected by the researcher.